Build and test an AI agent with Foundry Agent Service and PostgreSQL

 Time to see your agent in action!

-On the chat screen, enter queries like:
+On the chat screen, enter messages like:

 Find beachside apartments with great reviews.